shapirov103/appmod-blueprints/docs/design.md

     -  app2container for 3
 * In local kubernetes instance
     - Go through creation of deployment artifacts for one service, such as deployment, HPA, secrets, service (lb ?), any policies, network, etc.
-## Module 2 Kubevela
-    - introduce OAM
-    - deploy kubevela through CLI
-    - create OAM for the app and deploy

-## Module 3 GitOps
+## Module 2 GitOps
 * Prepare for portability
     - Introduce ArgoCD
     - Deploy ArgoCD through CLI
-    - Create apps and app of apps
+    - Create apps and app of apps for one app with k8s descriptors (e.g java)
     - Deploy app of apps

+## Module 3 Kubevela
+    - introduce OAM
+    - deploy kubevela through ArgoCD UI - e.g. create an app that points to the Kubevela chart in deployment/addons/kubevela
+    - create OAM for the node app and deploy with Kubevela (CLI)
+    - Clean up (destroy the hybrid cluster)

 ## Module 4
 * Create infrastructure for dev/prod